-If you want to increase conversions on your e-commerce site, you need to consider the user experience it provides to your visitors.
-It can be difficult enough to drive customers to the checkout page, and once they're there, there's a whole other set of complications to consider that could prevent them from purchasing your products.
+To increase conversions on your e-commerce site, you must consider the user experience it provides your visitors.
+It’s challenging enough to drive customers to the checkout page; additional complications can cause them to give up on the process.

 Editor’s note: Looking for the right e-commerce website design service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Friction in e-commerce is anything that confuses, frustrates, distracts, discourages or annoys customers when they’re trying to complete an action on your website.
 Friction can occur while purchasing, filling out a web form, or navigating your site.

 While customers can overcome friction, they often give up.
 On average, e-commerce stores experience a nearly 70% shopping cart abandonment rate, according to Baymard Institute data.
 And even if customers work through friction and complete a sale, they may leave with a negative attitude about your store and never return because of their poor user experience.

 Websites with friction can squander web traffic, lose potential customers and produce fewer sales.
 Their brand reputation may suffer permanent damage.